 What You Need When Applying:

-- Official High School Transcripts or GED scores (unless holding an Associates Degree or higher from a regionally accredited College/University)
+- Official high school transcripts or GED scores (unless holding an associate degree or higher from a regionally accredited college/university)

 Transcripts can be sent to: